HiddenHarmsHub/comparison-interface/docs/configuration.md

 ![An image of the configuration above rendered in html](images/name_field.png)

-An example of the full configuration for each of these types is provided in all of the example files.
+Full configuration for each of these types is provided in all of the example files.
 These can be used as a basis to construct your own questions.

 ### Website text configuration